PublicDataWorks/complaint-manager/README.md

 #### Docker Preferences

-If Docker is killing your jest tests Exit 137, you might need to increase memory that Docker is using under “Advanced” in Docker preferences.
-Here are the defaults we have:
+If Docker is killing your jest tests with Exit 137, you might need to increase memory that Docker is using.
+Under “Advanced” in Docker preferences, change your defaults to the following:
 ```
 CPUs: 4,
 Memory: 5.0 GB